espensirnes/download_repo_assignments/README.md

 If the students keep the repositories private, they will need to give you access.
 Make sure everybody knows they have to do that, and accept all invitations immediately, since invitations expire.

-Try to download a few days in advance of the deadline, so that youy can check that you have access.
+Try to download a few days in advance of the deadline, so that you can check that you have access.

 ## Collect usernames:
 Google forms is an easy way to collect github usernames.